tom-draper/api-analytics/README.md

 #### Data API

 Logged data for all requests can be accessed via our REST API.
-Simply send a GET request to `https://apianalytics-server.com/api/data` with your API key set as `X-AUTH-TOKEN` in headers.
+Simply send a GET request to `https://apianalytics-server.com/api/data` with your API key set as `X-AUTH-TOKEN` in the headers.

 ##### Python